 Tirana was our first stop in Albania.
-We arrived there late at night after driving through an unlit highway full of goats, donkeys and pedestrians.
+Armed with a short list of things to do in Tirana, we arrived there late at night, after driving through an unlit highway full of goats, donkeys and pedestrians.
 There were traffic police practically at every petrol station we passed along the way, and the road seemed never-ending, probably because we could never gain speed due to its poor condition.

 We arrived at our guesthouse, run by a sweet older couple and checked in.
 When we asked where to park the car, the owner led us to the makeshift corrugated metal door of a construction site situated about twenty metres up the road and knocked loudly.
 Another man opened and after some discussion it was agreed that we would be allowed to park amid the construction rubble for the night… not quite what we expected!
 The car was covered in building dust and mud the next morning as the builders worked around it but hey, it was still intact so that was ok I guess!

 We immediately went out to a delicious dinner of seafood pasta and gnocchi covered in a fresh, herby, tomato sauce at a restaurant that we had read about and were keen to try out.
 We also sampled some starters including dips and fresh bread and a lovely dish of roasted red peppers with Albanian cheese and anchovies.
 The bill for all of the food also including one dessert, a few glasses of red wine and water added up to about 22 euro.
 Wifi at both the guesthouse and the restaurant was very fast.

 Things to do in Tirana

 The next morning we set out to explore and check our list of things to do in Tirana.
 We quickly found out that the city is very dusty as we both sneezed our way to the Piramida, a rather bizarre structure which was once a museum but has now become a shabby, derelict building covered in graffiti and broken glass.